risingwavelabs/risingwave-docs-legacy/cloud/organization-rbac.md

 **Permissions:**

 - Full control over tenants and related resources.
-- Management of service accounts, users, invitations, and role bindings.
+- Management of service accounts, users, invitations, and RoleBinding.
 - Access to all billing resources.

 **Limitations:**

-- Cannot modify their own admin role bindings.
+- Cannot modify their own admin RoleBinding.

 ---